Black history mural in Sandwich Towne vandalized | CBC News

 In late March, a plaque honouring abolitionists and publishers Mary and Henry Bibb at Mary E. Bibb Park was stolen.
 No suspect was found and the incident was investigated by police as a theft.

-Regarding this recent incident involving the Howard Walkins mural, Travis added it's too early to tell whether it was motivated by race.
+Regarding this recent incident involving the Howard Watkins mural, Travis added it's too early to tell whether it was motivated by race.

 "It could be the circumstances were just some young kids who don't know better being young kids.
 But the climate that we live in right now, we have to take every precaution necessary because it very well could be could be a hate crime."